mirror/dd-wrt/src/router/btrfsprogs/Documentation/dev/Development-notes.rst

    -  but don't move static functions just to get rid of the prototype

--  exported functions have btrfs\_ prefix
+-  exported functions have ``btrfs_`` prefix
 -  do not use functions with double underscore, there's only a few valid uses of that, namely when *\__function* is doing the core of the work with looser checks, no locks or more parameters than *function*
 -  function type and name are on the same line, if this is too long, the parameters continue on the next line (indented)
--  'static inline' functions should be small (measured by their resulting binary size)
+-  ``static inline`` functions should be small (measured by their resulting binary size) and not used in .c unless it's justified that inlining makes a difference
 -  conditional definitions should follow the style below, where the full function body is in .c